-Former Santa Maria teacher and CTA Governmental Relations Director Joe Nuñez brings a wealth of union, classroom and political experience to his demanding new job as executive director of the 325,000-member California Teachers Association.
+Former Santa Maria teacher and CTA Governmental Relations Director Joe Nuñez brings a wealth of union, classroom and political experience to his demanding job as executive director of the 325,000-member California Teachers Association.
 He has more than 35 years of experience in the California public education arena.

-Nuñez is the first Latino executive director in CTA history and succeeds Carolyn Doggett, who was the first woman to oversee the daily operations of the association.
+Nuñez is the first Latino executive director in CTA history, and succeeds Carolyn Doggett, who was the first woman to oversee the daily operations of the Association.
 Responsibilities of the position include directing the work of more than 435 staff at one of the largest unions in the nation.
 CTA is also the largest state affiliate of the 3.2 million-member National Education Association.

 Appointed associate executive director for Governmental Relations in 2004, Nuñez led several successful CTA political campaigns.
 He served as chair of the Alliance for a Better California in 2005, when the labor and community coalition defeated four initiatives that would have hurt students, public schools and workers.
-He also directed campaign efforts in 2012 for the defeat of Proposition 32, which sought to silence the political voice of California’s unions, and the passage of the landmark Proposition 30, which will bring $47 billion to schools, colleges and local public services over the next seven years.
+He also directed campaign efforts in 2012 for the defeat of Proposition 32, which sought to silence the political voice of California’s unions, and the passage of the landmark Proposition 30, which brings $47 billion to schools, colleges and local public services over the next seven years.